 Her mother ruled Scotland on her behalf.
 Mary was moved for her safety to Stirling Castle and crowned queen on 9th September 1543.
 In 1547 her mother sent her off to France, where she grew up and married Francis Dauphine of France, who became king in 1559 and than sadly died in 1560 which made Mary return to Scotland in 1561.
 She returned to a country having more or less undergone reformation as a catholic queen who had grown up in an entirely different culture.
 After the short arranged marriage to Frances she married for love: her cousin Henry Stuart, Lord Darnley with whom she had one son James (later James VI of Scotland and I of England).
 He was born on 19th June 1566 at Edinburgh Castle and baptised at Stirling Castle

 She was imprisoned in Loch Leven Castle, where she had a miscarriage of twins and after she had recovered allegedly swam across the Loch to freedom.
 But not for long.
-She lost a battle against her half brother, Earl of Moray and fled to England.
+Mary attempted to regain power in a battle at Langside, just outside Glasgow, on 13 May 1568.
 She never saw her son again and never returned to Scotland.
 She spent 19 years in captivity and was beheaded on Elizabeth I’s order on 8th October 1587 at Fotheringhay Castle.

 You can follow Queen Mary’s foot steps in two ways: You visit the places she stayed during her reign or you visit the film locations of the newest movie based on her life or you can mix them up.
 Please find below some routes: Tour 1: St Andrews Falkland Palace Loch Leven Castle Linlithgow Castle Stirling Castle St Andrews This tour can also start in Edinburgh